Tefx/Brick/README.md

 ![DAG](test/merge.png)

-Also, one can get the runtime information of each task in file "merge.run" and "merge.time" after exections.
+Also, one can get the runtime information of each task in file "merge.run" and "merge.time" after the execution.

 # Gallery

-The toolkits support basic monitoring and analysis feature.
+Now, supports basic monitoring and analysis feature.

 Monitoring the execution of workflow using `brick-top` command:
 ![brick-top](test/doc_data/top.png "Monitoring the execution of workflow using `brick-top` command")